open-telemetry/opentelemetry-specification/specification/logs/api.md

 ## Logger

-The `Logger` is responsible for creating Events and Logs.
+The `Logger` is responsible for emitting Events and Logs.

 Note that `Logger`s should not be responsible for configuration.
 This should be the responsibility of the `LoggerProvider` instead.